LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/displaying-chat-engagements.md

 <div class="notice">
 <b>Note:</b>
 <ul>
 <li>This page should contain the LiveEngage tag with your account number.</li> <li>If a page is intended to be viewed via a mobile device, it should be mobile optimized.
-If not, the consumer will be redirected to an empty page with chat.</li>
+If not, the consumer will be redirected to an empty page with chat.</li> <li>If the page is reloaded or redirects to another page before the chat window has opened, the URL parameters must be passed to the new page.
+This will ensure the window opens as expected on the new page.</li>
 </ul>
 </div>

-If the page is reloaded or redirects to another page before the chat window has opened, the URL parameters must be passed to the new page.
-This will ensure the window opens as expected on the new page.
+{:start="6"}
 1. Select the skill the engagement should be routed to.
 To route to all skills, select ‘All skills’ (selected as default); to select a specific skill, select the ‘Specific skill’ option and choose from the dropdown menu.
 2. Add an agent note if you wish.
 This is a note regarding the engagement which will be visible to all agents.
 For example “As part of our summer sale, consumers arriving from this engagement can be given an extra 5% discount”.
 3. Select the Engagement Language.